-In Pareto Global we have also had direct dialogue with several companies on such topics.
-With Ralph Lauren we have addressed various ESG related issues; we have confronted Ryanair with labour relations and greenhouse gas emissions; and we have asked Polaris about damage and recall of vehicles.
-In our dialogue with Attendo, staffing at nursing homes and possibly "ghost staffing" in hourly lists have been discussed (the latter is strongly denied).
-With Michelin we have raised questions about both environment and corporate governance, the latter to understand both the structure and the corporate electoral system.
+In Pareto Global as well we engaged with several companies on such topics.
+With Ralph Lauren we continued our discussion on various ESG related issues; we kept confronting Ryanair with labour relations and greenhouse gas emissions; and In our dialogue with Attendo, staffing at nursing homes and possibly "ghost staffing" in hourly lists remained on the agenda (we feel compelled to add that we have found no reason to distrust the company)..
+With Michelin we raised questions about both the environment and corporate governance, the latter to better understand internal controls and measures implemented after the company was subjected to fraud in Thailand.
+Similarly we discussed ESG issues with the American homebuilding company Lennar, which is no longer in the portfolio.